dnsimple/dnsimple-node/README.md

 });
 ```

-You will need to ensure you are using an access token created in the sandbox environment.
+You will need to ensure that you are using an access token created in the sandbox environment.
 Production tokens will *not* work in the sandbox environment.